UWC2-PYTHON/ProgrammingInPython/source/topics/01-setting_up/github_classroom.rst

    git clone https://github.com/UWPCE-Py310-Fall2020/the_assignment_url.git

-(you should be able to type ``git clone`` and then paste the url you copied from gitHub)
+(you should be able to type ``git clone`` and then paste the url you copied from GitHub)

-This will create a new directory for the repository, named by the assignment and your gitHub handle -- this is where you will put all the work for that assignment.
+This will create a new directory for the repository, named by the assignment and your GitHub handle -- this is where you will put all the work for that assignment.

 3) Create a develop branch for your work